neilsly/WVDWorkshop/7 - Create a host pool for personal desktops.md

     ![Find manage in the menu and select assignments and add.](images/addassignments.png)

 6. In the fly out, enter **WVD** in the search to find the name of your Azure AD group.
-In this exercise we will select **WVD Pooled Desktop Users** and **AAD DC Administrators**.
+In this exercise we will select **WVD Pooled Desktop Users**
-    >**Note**: AAD DC Administrators will allow you to use your Azure tenant login to access resources in Exercise 7.

     ![Here are the groups that you need to select and save.](images/wvdpooleduseradd.png)